 In our office, I’m called “the Ganttic guy” (laughs) and I check the resource schedules several times per week.
 Others look at Ganttic mainly during meetings.
 Once a week we meet with each department’s lead engineers.
 During that meeting, we analyze if there’s a need for reallocating resources.
 Our other meeting is with project managers.
 The project managers give an overview of their week and tell “the Ganttic guy” if they need any additional resources or not.

 Once every two weeks, we have a board meeting.
-This meeting concentrates on sales activities and analyzing resource capacity.
+This meeting concentrates on sales activities and analyzing our resource capacity plan.

 As you can see, Ganttic really is the most important resource management software for us.